mohit12-cpu/GitLearn/README.md

 ## Contributing

-Contributions to enhance GitLearn are welcome.
+I want you to know that contributions to enhance GitLearn are welcome.
 Please follow these guidelines:

 ### Command Documentation